Can yoga really be part of your fitness regimen? Yes!

 Before you attend your first fitness yoga class, here are a few helpful tips from Southdale Y group fitness instructor, Jill Patton.

-Fitness yoga classes at the Y are designed to help you develop physical strength, stamina, and coordination, and can definitely complement your other fitness activities.
+at the Y are designed to help you develop physical strength, stamina, and coordination, and can definitely complement your other fitness activities.
 Fitness yoga moves through challenging postures, called asanas, cultivating a greater awareness of the relationship between your body, your mind, and your breath.

 I’m not very flexible (or very strong).
 Will I be able to keep up?